+At ARM Lawyers, our bodily injury attorney is ready to fight for you.
 In legal terminology, bodily injury refers to any tangible, physical injuries, such as broken bones, internal injuries or head injuries, such as those that many drivers experience in a car accident.
 It also refers to death in the case of a fatal accident.

 Pennsylvania requires drivers to carry bodily injury liability insurance of $15,000 per person and $30,000 per accident.
 This type of coverage will pay for other drivers’ injury-related damages if the policyholder injures someone in an accident.
 Pennsylvania drivers also must carry medical benefits coverage, which pays for the policyholder’s own medical damages.

 Collecting Damages from Your Own Medical Benefits Coverage

 Pennsylvania is a no-fault state.
 This means that when you are involved in an accident, you will file a claim with your own insurance company, regardless of who was at fault for the accident.
 The state requires that drivers carry a minimum of $5,000 in medical benefits coverage, though some choose to purchase more coverage.

 If you chose to purchase additional, optional coverage, you may rely on that as well.
 This might include loss coverage and collision coverage, which can help replace lost wages and repair your car.